-Enter the total federal deduction amount related to each Schedule C, E, and/or F in Column A. Compute the Idaho percentage in Column B by dividing the Idaho self-employment income reported by each business by the total self-employment income reported by each business.
+Enter the total federal deduction amount related to each Schedule C. E. and/or F in Column A. Calculate the Idaho percentage in Column B: Divide the Idaho income that each business reported by the total income that each business reported.
 Multiply Column A by Column B and enter in Column C.